Conflict of Interest/Conflict of Commitment (COI/COC) Best Practices

 Activities Involving External Entities in which the University has Financial Interests

-Individual personnel may not always be aware of related institutional financial interests in each separate intellectual property and/or institutional interests in an external entity that wishes to engage with the University.
-The Conflict of Interest staff, NUtech Ventures, the Office of Sponsored Programs, and others communicate and collaborate closely when an ICOI is present.
-When COI staff becomes aware of proposed research involving potential or actual related institutional interests, a process for managing, mitigating, or eliminating the effects of the conflict will begin – but the earlier in the proposal/design process that key players become engaged, the better.
+Because it may not be possible for individual personnel to remain aware of institutional financial interests (including intellectual property) that involve or relate to external entities that are engaged with or who would like to engage with the University, it is important that the Conflict of Interest staff, NUtech Ventures, the Office of Sponsored Programs, and others communicate and collaborate closely when an ICOI is present or may be present.
+When COI staff become aware of actual, potential, or perceived ICOIs, a process for managing, mitigating, or eliminating the effects of the conflict begins – but the earlier in the process that key players become engaged, the better.

 To best facilitate an efficient ICOI review process, if researchers, employees, or administrators are involved in, or become aware of, proposed activities that present potential or actual ICOI issues, they should: